What is a Domain Name and how it works?

 How does DNS (Domain Name System) Work?

 We already know that a domain name is a virtual address of a website.
 When anyone enters a domain name into the web browser then it provides access to the entered website.
-These all things performed under the background that are still hidden by normal people who don’t have technical knowledge.
+These all things are performed under the background that is still hidden by normal people who don’t have technical knowledge.

 For example, Let’s assume a person is coming to your home but he does not have the address of your home.
 Now, You tell the address of your home to the person so he/she can easily reach your house.
-That’s how domain works in simple language.
+That’s how the domain works in simple language.